Susan Jacks: Career

 In 1972, the Poppy Family name was dropped and Susan and Terry worked together in the studio to record their solo albums.
 Susan's album was titled I Thought of You Again and Terry's titled Seasons in the Sun.
 Both albums were released in 1973 after Susan left the marriage.
 The title song on Susan's album earned her a Juno nomination for Canadian Female Vocalist of the Year while Terry was nominated as Male Vocalist of the Year for his album.
 Susan continued to have hits and other Juno nominations in Canada with songs including "I Thought of You Again", "Forever", "Evergreen", "You Don't Know What Love Is", "I Want You To Love Me", "Build A Tower", and "Love Has No Pride".
 With the release of her Dream album in 1975, Susan was nominated for her single "Anna Marie".

 In 1976, Jacks signed with Polydor Records.
 Her 1980 Ghosts album garnered her a Juno nomination with her single "All The Tea in China".
 In 1982 her Forever album was released.
 As a solo artist, she appeared regularly on tour as well as television shows including The Bobby Vinton Show, The Alan Thicke Show and numerous talk shows.
 She was also featured in a special called Caught in the Act and a Christmas special at Whistler Mountain.

 In 1977, Susan met Canadian Football League player Ted Dushinski.
 They married in 1980 and had a son, Thad.
 The family moved to Nashville, Tennessee in 1983 where she recorded the Juno-nominated song, "Another Woman's Man".
 She was voted the best new country artist in Oklahoma for her song "Tall Dark Stranger".
 She became a staff songwriter for a Nashville publishing company and had several songs recorded, including a children's song on a Grammy nominated album entitled "Snuggle Up".
 Jacks later co-wrote and sang "Looking For Love" for the movie The Last Chance Cafe.

 In 2004, Jacks returned to Canada when her husband was diagnosed with lung cancer.
 He died on 24 October 2005.
 Upon returning, she was told she was in kidney failure and performed on a limited basis as her strength deteriorated.
 In 2010, Jacks received a kidney transplant donated by her brother Bill.
 A few months after the transplant, Jacks was again on stage and, on 17 April 2011, performed a benefit concert for the Kidney Foundation of Canada to raise awareness of the need for organ donation.

 Jacks was inducted into the BC Entertainment Hall of Fame on 27 June 2010.
 Her album Dream, originally released in 1976, but abruptly removed from the market, was re-released in 2015.
 In 2016, Jacks was hospitalized with life-threatening complications from kidney failure.
-She recovered, and planned to return to the studio to record a new album in 2018.